-It's festive season and those who re lucky enough to have tickets are off to Glastonbury.
-But just in case you haven't, there are plenty of places to pay rock homage in London.
+Those who're lucky enough to grab tickets may be looking forward to Glastonbury.
+But those who haven't can find plenty of places to pay rock homage in London.
 The capital is a music city par excellence and is littered with reminders of the rock gods, guitar heroes and winsome singer-songwriters who have lived, played and died here over the years – and, what's more, they're free.
 Needless to say the grizzled old rockers in our office had a lot of fun putting together our Top Ten Rock Sights in London, but young or old, it's a hellraiser of a tour.

 London is a terrific place to city at any time of year - browse our selection of the city's best hotels for a proper rock-star visit.